dubssieg/wisp/README.md

 This Python program is meant to determine to which taxa a bacteria is belonginig to, from long reads (>10.000bp), solely based upon alignment-free methods.
 As of now, the main focus is upon kmers proportions.
 It aims to do binning over a collection of samples, giving a probable class to each read.
 Currently, five levels of taxa are implemented : **domain**, **phylum**, **group**, **order** and **family**.
-This tool is requiring some reference genomes, which it will index, to create a XGBoost model.
-One can download custom genome dataset with NCBI accession numbers Once a model finished at a given taxa level, it aims to do another iteration from previous results, excluding non-matching reference genomes.
+Once a model finished at a given taxa level, it aims to do another iteration from previous results, excluding non-matching reference genomes.
-Software was extensively tested both in baseline and leave-one-out scenarios.
+This work was extensively tested both in baseline and leave-one-out scenarios.
 The two following figures are averaged over 103200 distinct reads, and depicts baseline accuracy with no fine tuning of parameters at family level.
+You may find more details in the linked publication below.

 <p align="center">
   <img src="https://github.com/Tharos-ux/wisp/blob/master/preview/clustermap_baseline.png">